-Amounts shown for December 31, 2014, in the accompanying statements are included to provide a basis for comparison with December 31, 2015 and present summarized totals only.
-Accordingly, the December 31, 2014 amounts are not intended to present all information necessary for a fair presentation in accordance with accounting principles generally accepted in the United States of America.
-Certain amounts have been reclassified to conform to the current year presentation.
+Amounts shown for December 31, 2015, in the accompanying statements are included to provide a basis for comparison with December 31, 2016 and present summarized totals only.
+Accordingly, the December 31, 2015 amounts are not intended to present all information necessary for a fair presentation in accordance with accounting principles generally accepted in the United States of America.

-COLUMBIA ECONOMIC DEVELOPMENT CORPORATION (A Component Unit of the County of Columbia, New York) NOTES TO FINANCIAL STATEMENTS (CONTINUED) December 31, 2015
+COLUMBIA ECONOMIC DEVELOPMENT CORPORATION (A Component Unit of the County of Columbia, New York)